 This document can be used by landlords when signing on a new tenant and provides a record of the security deposit payment that needs to be made.

-An individual may use this document to state their weekly or monthly rent payment and confirm that the payment has been made.
+An individual may use this document to record their weekly or monthly rent payment and confirm that the payment has been made.

 This document acts as a printed statement of the amount of cash received in a cash sale transaction from a customer or an investor.